The Long Shadow of Scandinavian Design

 BURDEN OR PRIVILEGE?

-As a result of this temporal tension many Nordic brands claim both era’s within their philosophy and choose to divide their catalogue between new works and ‘legacy‘ or ‘classics’ collections.
+In response to this temporal tension, many Nordic brands have chosen to incorporate both eras into their philosophy, dividing their catalogues between new works and 'legacy' or 'classics' collections.

 PHOTO OF FRITZ HANSEN SHOWROOM